yourdevujjawal/paragraph-hide-show/README.md

 So, now, I have developed something.
 I have written a Script and now adjusting paragraphs in different views will be a piece of cake for everyone.

-For development purpose, I took the html from beta.montereystagecoachlodge.com/overview .
+For development purpose, I took the html from beta.montereystagecoachlodge.com/overview.
+STEPS:
 To try out my script, just download the code from https://github.com/yourdevujjawal/paragraph-hide-show by clicking green color Code button and then Download ZIP btn.
 Then extract the folder and open the index.html in your editor/IDE and also in browser.
 Now, go to very bottom of the HTML.
 There you will find four values/variables.
 Here you can set the number of paragraphs you want to show in the respective view.
 And see the result.